ChrisAlderson/pop-api/README.md

 ### Custom Middleware

-The `init` method will register the default Cli, Database, Logger, Routes and Server middlewares, but you can also extends the functionality of `pop-api` by using your own middleware.
+The `init` method will register the default Cli, Database, Logger, Routes and Server middleware, but you can also extends the functionality of `pop-api` by using your own middleware.
 In the middleware example below we create a middleware class which will only hold a simple greeting.